WELCOMING NEW RESIDENTS!

 Keeping our residents safe during Covid-19

-As pandemic restrictions are being eased we have been reflecting on the vital steps we have taken since the start of the year to keep our residents safe and have drawn up the following insight into our Coronavirus Pandemic Response.
+In light of the ongoing pandemic restrictions we have been reflecting on the vital steps we have taken since the start of the year to keep our residents safe and have drawn up the following insight into our Coronavirus Pandemic Response.

 Getting our planning in place – January